Learn more about alternatives to hysterectomy and what kind of symptoms after hysterectomy you may experience!

 • Urinary tract problems and much more.

-According to Dr. John R. Lee, Dr. Christiane Northrup and Dr Susan M. Lark, to treat uterine fibroids and endometriosis you should do the following as alternatives to hysterectomy unless malignant cancer is clearly involved:
+According to author and physician Dr. John R. Lee, Dr. Christiane Northrup and Dr Susan M. Lark, to treat uterine fibroids and endometriosis you should do the following as alternatives to hysterectomy unless malignant cancer is clearly involved:

 • 1- Progesterone hysterectomy and hormones after hysterectomy will eliminate hormone imbalance and symptoms after hysterectomy.